ludocode/onramp/docs/virtual-machine.md

 Onramp programs use an exit code of 0 for success and any other value as failure.

 Most platforms restrict the exit code to a maximum of 7 or 8 bits.
 Such platforms may ignore the high bits, so for example a return value of 256 may incorrectly be treated as success.
 Moreover, an exit code of 125 is used by most VMs to indicate an illegal operation by the program, and higher values have platform-specific meanings as well (for example some shells use 127 and 126 to indicate a failure to run a command.)
-It is best to use small values (starting at 1, much less than 125) to indicate errors.
+Programs are recommended to use small values in the range of 1-124 (typically 1) to indicate errors.

+This system call is optional in freestanding.
+It must be implemented in a hosted environment.
+Freestanding VMs typically do not implement this (or `panic`) if they are unable to halt the machine.